 Our Experience

-We visited Hakone and Kinnotake Tonosawa in March 2019 on our 15-day Japan trip.
+We visited Hakone and Kinnotake Tonosawa in March 2019 and in May 2025, both during 15-day trips.
 We strategically placed the stop in the middle of the trip to give ourselves a chance to relax before working our way south.

 Upon initial arrival, we dropped off our bags at the front desk.
 The staff provided some welcome drinks and small cakes while we completed check-in paperwork.
 We arrived early, and our room wasn’t quite ready yet, so we headed out into Hakone to do some sightseeing!